Client: City of Fort Collins

 When the Fort Collins sugar beet sculpture is installed on site, a log climber will extend from the beet top like the stalks of beet leaves and offer challenging non-prescriptive play for children.
 This climber is linked to a rope challenge course and custom in-ground beet stalk climber to create looping circuits through the senior play area.
 Stainless steel “roots” burst out of the beet sculpture and connect to the junior play area, which includes sugar cube steppers, a hill slide, and a junior beet wall climber.

-Designed in collaboration with the City of Fort Collins and a local artist, the Streets Park beet themed playground is truly a one-of-a-kind experience that connects to the site history and context in a fun and unexpected way.
+Designed in collaboration with the City of Fort Collins and a local artist, the Sugar Beet park playground is truly a one-of-a-kind experience that connects to the site history and context in a fun and unexpected way.